HetRMangukiya/Flutter_Login_App/README.md

-# Implement Google Sign-In with Firebase Using GetX in Flutter
+# Flutter Firebase Authentication with GetX

-This repository demonstrates how to implement Google Sign-In using Firebase and GetX in a Flutter application.
+This repository is dedicated to demonstrating various authentication methods using Firebase and GetX in a Flutter application.
+The project evolves over multiple videos in a comprehensive playlist, covering everything from Google Sign-In to more advanced authentication methods.

 ## Features

-- **Google Sign-In**: Easily integrate Google authentication into your Flutter app.
+- **Google Sign-In: Integrate Google authentication into your Flutter app.
-- **Firebase Authentication**: Securely manage user authentication with Firebase.
-- **GetX State Management**: Simplify state management and dependency injection with GetX.
+- **Email/Password Authentication: Allow users to sign in with email and password.
+- **User Sign-Up: Enable new users to register with your app.
+- **Anonymous Sign-In: Allow users to try your app without creating an account.
+- **Password Recovery: Implement password reset functionality.
+- **Facebook Sign-In: Authenticate users via Facebook.
+- **Twitter Sign-In: Enable Twitter authentication.
+- **GitHub Sign-In: Authenticate users using their GitHub accounts.
+- **Apple Sign-In: Support for signing in with Apple ID.

 ## Prerequisites